Anti-Inflammatory Gut Meal Framework (Simple, Flexible, Evidence-Based)

 Anti-inflammatory eating doesn't require perfection or expensive ingredients.
 It requires a simple framework that you can apply consistently.

 Build meals from: cooked vegetables + quality protein + healthy fats + anti-inflammatory additions.
-Adjust for your specific tolerances.
-Aim for 80% consistency.
+Adjust for your specific tolerances, and aim for 80% consistency.
+The approach supports gut healing while remaining flexible enough to sustain long-term.

 This article is for educational purposes only.
-Work with a healthcare provider for personalized dietary guidance, especially if you have multiple food sensitivities or diagnosed conditions.
+Work with a healthcare provider for personalized dietary guidance, if you have multiple food sensitivities or diagnosed conditions.

 Related Articles: